thanks-io/thanks.io-embed/README.md

-# CRM Integration Documentation
+# thanks.io - Embed Widget

+[thanks.io](https://www.thanks.io) makes it easy to send direct mail programmatically.
+This embed widget makes it easy to integrate your CRM with thanks.io and give your clients that ability to send direct mail with minimal effort.
+For more custom integrations please visit [https://api-docs.thanks.io/](https://api-docs.thanks.io/) for more info.

-The `ThanksIOClient` is a widget designed to help CRM users send customized postcards through Thanks.io's API.
-This client provides OAuth-based authentication, recipient management, and a modal interface for sending postcards.
+`ThanksIOClient` provides OAuth-based authentication, recipient management, and a modal interface for sending postcards.

+---

+## Example

+[https://dashboard.thanks.io/embed_example](https://dashboard.thanks.io/embed_example) provides an example of how to use this widget.

+## API Mode

+Before testing your integreation make sure you put your account into `API Mode` so no actual cards are sent.
+This setting can be turned on at [https://dashboard.thanks.io/profile/billing](https://dashboard.thanks.io/profile/billing)

 ## Installation